kojiro-soooo/menu/README.md

-# An e-commerce application for people that want a place for authentic recipes and groceries to live together.
+# [Work in progress] An e-commerce application for people that want a place for authentic recipes and groceries to live together.

 https://authentic-recipes.netlify.app/